COMMUNITY MUSIC SCHOOL

 There is a $25.00 fee for each returned check.
 If a check is returned, reimbursement must be made by money order or cash.

-5. Tuition must be paid in full before students may be registered for the following semester.
-Students may not continue lessons into the next semester until the previous semester tuition and fees are paid in full.
+Tuition must be paid in full before students may register for the following semester.
 Members of orchestras or ensembles with unpaid tuition balances from previous academic years must pay in full prior to the auditions and the first rehearsal of each semester or will not be able to participate in the orchestra/ensemble.